-This is yet another reason why you should contact a boating accident lawyer as soon as possible following your accident.
+This is another reason you should contact a boating accident lawyer immediately following your accident.
 Most insurance firms require claims to be filed within a particular time frame after a covered incident.
-Therefore, any delay will cause your claim to be scrutinized more closely, as well as cause additional delays.
+Therefore, any delay will cause your claim to be scrutinized more closely and cause additional delays.

-A personal injury lawyer can not only draft an initial claim on your behalf, but can also communicate with the insurance company and its employees.
+A personal injury lawyer can draft an initial claim on your behalf and communicate with the insurance company and its employees.
 If your personal injury was caused by a car accident or similar event covered by another party's insurance, contacting a California Personal Injury Attorney may substantially speed up the appeals process.

 What if a Wrongful Death Occurs in Boat Accident?

 Every death is heinous, but not every death can be viable for Wrongful Death Claims in California.
 For there to be Wrongful Death under California law, someone else's negligence or wrongful behavior must have caused a death.

 In this scenario, a person or agency may have failed to apply the required level of prudence, resulting in a fatal accident that could have been averted.
 In other words, if the defendant had not been negligent in their actions or omissions, her loved one would not have died.